 Nature of the job role: Support a young lady to travel to college and provide support while she is at college and to travel back home.

 Main duties: Support the young lady to travel to and from college and provide her with support while at college.
-Assistance with minimal persona care is required and helping the young lady to safely move around college.
-The personal assistant would also be required to drive me to and from college if this required .
+Assistance with minimal personal care is required, and helping the young lady to safely move around college and improve mobility.
+A willingness to support with assistive technology and written communication.
+The personal assistant would also be required to drive the young lady to and from college if this is required, or meet the young lady at college.

 To maintain a safe working environment